fidelisrafael/esperanto-analyzer/README.md

 The aim of this project is to create one tool that can read and grammarly classify Esperanto sentences.

-The first part of project consists in **Morphological Analyzes** of Esperanto words, the next step is to create a **Sintatical Analyzer** for the language as well.
+The first part of project consists in **Morphological Analyzes** of Esperanto words, the next step is to create a **Syntactical Analyzer** for the language as well.

 ---